 The Netanyahu regime receives not a little political aid from reactionary forces in the region, from “opposition” parties in the Knesset and from an enlisted nationalist press.
 These enable it to exploit to a certain extent, and in some conjunctures even widely, the security and existential fears among the Jewish public.
 But the ongoing escalation in the conflict also raises some doubts and questions among parts of the public.

 On the one hand, the idea that the oppression of the Palestinians and the problems of the conflict would be solved as a result of pressure inflicted on Israel by other capitalist governments is an illusion.
 The solution will not come from the “outside.”
 But nonetheless, developments which show potential and achievements for mass movements and for the left regionally and internationally have influenced – as happened during the Arab revolutions in 2011 – and will influence the openness to leftist, class and socialist ideas among layers of the working class and middle class in both national groups.
 The political earthquake represented by the Sanders campaign in the U.S. is already a certain point of reference.

 The advancement of principled collaborations between left political forces could help to begin to get over the lack of a political force based on the working class in both national groups, and to help begin to put a socialist alternative on the agenda at the countrywide level.

-On both sides of the Green Line there is a need for political organising on an independent class basis, the organising of broad parties which will express the plight and vital interests of the working class, and will advance a struggle around a socialist programme in order to propose a way out of the bloody conflict, of the national oppression of the Palestinians and of Israeli capitalism.
+On both sides of the Green Line there is a need for political organizing on an independent class basis, the organizing of broad parties which will express the plight and vital interests of the working class, and will advance a struggle around a socialist program in order to propose a way out of the bloody conflict, of the national oppression of the Palestinians and of Israeli capitalism.

 The Socialist Struggle Movement is fully committed to a struggle on the basis of a class and internationalist approach for a socialist change, and we have full confidence in the potential of socialist and Marxist ideas to convince and win support on both sides of the national divide.